MileHacker Logo

 • Present passport, fingerprints, and photo capture upon arrival.

-• Customs declarations needed for particular goods.
+• Customs declarations needed for certain goods.

 • Process is generally efficient and straightforward.